longthichcafe/shiro_team_trading/README.md

   where $\mathbb{I}(x)$ is the indicator function, which returns 1 if the condition $x$ is met, and 0 otherwise.
 </p>

 Assuming we are holding a Long position (the price is increasing), that bullish trend will be considered as weakening if $N_{increase} < 6$.
-For Short position, it is vice versa.
+For the Short position, it is vice versa.
 These closing points ensure we sell back at the highest price, or buy back at the lowest price.

 <br>
 <br>
 <br>

-These two strategies were not originated at Round 3.
-Our original algorithms did not perform well and dragged the Shiro team down from top 45th.
-We worked the extra miles to analyse and apply some forecasting practices, striving to come back where we should be.
+These two strategies did not originate in Round 3.
+Our original algorithms did not perform well and dragged the Shiro team down from the top 45th.
+We worked the extra mile to analyse and apply some forecasting practices, striving to come back where we should be.

 <br>